CiscoCloud/distributive/README.md

 Dependencies
 ============

-Distributive itself has no dependencies, it is compiled as a standalone Go binary.
+Distributive itself has no dependencies; it is compiled as a standalone Go binary.
 Some checks, however, rely on output from specific packages.
 These dependencies are outlined for each check on this project's [Github wiki](https://github.com/CiscoCloud/distributive/wiki/Checks-and-Checklists).